Devamirbeghoul/Islamic-App/README.md

    A digital Tasbih feature that allows users to count their dhikr with ease.
 Users can reset, save, and track their counts for different adhkar sessions.

 4. **Qur'an**
-   Access the entire Quran, with options for reading in Arabic, translation into multiple languages, and even transliteration.
-The Quran feature includes a bookmarking function, allowing users to save where they left off.
+   Access the entire Quran, with option for reading in Arabic.

 ### System Requirements